douaeelh2/Docker-Documentation/README.md

 # 1. Introduction to Docker

  - In software development, compatibility issues often arise when running applications due to differences in runtime environments, `dependencies`, and system configurations.
  - For example, running a `Node.js` application locally may encounter problems if the installed Node.js version differs from the one required by the application.These issues stem from missing `dependencies`, conflicting `libraries`, or differences in underlying `operating systems`.
-Managing runtime environments and dependencies is crucial to ensure smooth application execution across diverse environments and avoid development roadblocks.

 ![what-is-docker](https://github.com/douaeelh2/Docker-Documentation/assets/127549220/e88adcee-0f8b-4914-ab35-96fd51e7e445)